girish-indurkar/AI-image-recognition-/README.md

 ---

 ## 📌 About This Project
-**CIFAR-10 AI Agent Bootcamp** is a hands-on, project-based journey into modern computer vision.
+**CIFAR-10 AI Agent** is a hands-on, project-based journey into modern computer vision.
 Built and tested entirely in **Google Colab**, this project covers:

-- **Day 1:** Dataset download, CIFAR-10 exploration, preprocessing, and visualization
+- **1:** Dataset download, CIFAR-10 exploration, preprocessing, and visualization
-- **Day 2:** Building and training a CNN from scratch (TensorFlow/Keras)
+- **2:** Building and training a CNN from scratch (TensorFlow/Keras)
-- **Day 3:** Data augmentation, batch normalization, and advanced model training
+- **3:** Data augmentation, batch normalization, and advanced model training
-- **Day 4:** Transfer learning with MobileNetV2
+- **4:** Transfer learning with MobileNetV2
-- **Day 5:** Model evaluation, confusion matrix, misclassified examples, Gradio deployment
+- **5:** Model evaluation, confusion matrix, misclassified examples, Gradio deployment

 ---